Powder pairs simple mobile tracking with smart insights to help athletes of all levels get more from each pow day.

 Adventure and Exploration, Conservation and Sustainability

-Powder originally started as a redesign of an existing iOS ski tracking app titled, appropriately, Ski Tracks.
-As a skier myself, I was stoked from the moment I got the brief—being able to take user research and insights from existing apps on the market and redesign something to make winter sports training more accessible for all kinds of athletes is just what Ski Tracks needed.
+Powder began as a redesign of the iOS app Ski Tracks.
+As a skier myself, I was stoked the moment I saw the brief.
+Incorporating real user feedback and insights from other apps into a more modern, accessible winter sports tracker was just what Ski Tracks needed.

-Soon after jumping into the research process, however, it became clear that addressing all of the users’ needs would take a lot more than just a simple redesign, and the concept for Powder was born.
-Powder takes the best parts of Ski Tracks and builds them out into a new app, designed from the ground up to make winter sports tracking faster, easier, and more insightful, both on and off the mountain.
+Powder takes the best parts of Ski Tracks and folds them into a new app, designed from the ground up to make winter sports tracking faster, easier, and more insightful, both on and off the mountain.

-I identified four different athletes, each with different skill levels and needs, to shape the design of Powder’s experience moving forward.
-Some, like Ali, are just starting out, and want a little more help with learning how to tell how she’s doing and where she needs to improve.
-Others, like David, aren’t resort skiers at all, but still want the ability to track their distance-based winter sports, like nordic skiing, which many ski apps today current don’t support very well.
+Some, like Ali, are just starting out, and want a little more insight into how she’s doing and where she needs to improve.
+Others, like David, want the ability to track distance-based winter sports like cross-country skiing, which most ski apps today don’t make a priority.

-Ali’s just starting out; she wants to be a better rider, but needs an easy way to see how to improve since she’s not quite sure what she needs to fix.
+Ali’s just starting out; she wants to be a better rider, but needs guidance in how to improve since she’s not quite sure what to fix.

 Denny’s a snowboarder who’s at his local resort with his family.
 He’s all about convenience—whatever app he uses needs to be automatic.